GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Mental qualities peculiar to human-like motivational structures, such as love and hate, will not be required for intelligent behavior, but we could probably program computers to exhibit them if we wanted to.
+> ### Code is expensive to change, but design is cheaper to change, and requirements are even cheaper to change.
 >
-> ~ *John McCarthy (computer scientist)*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts